|Face of the barranco. Chess Pieces. Moai of Fuerteventura. Take your pick|

 |Would love to see what happens after a big rain.
 It can’t be full of water of course, but it must be something worth seeing anyway|

 |Little holes, arches, mini-caves and grottos|

 |Love this little gorse bush.
 A bit of life in all that smoothness|

 OK.
 Here is the route that we took:

 View El Barranco de Los Enamorados (or something equally good :) in a larger map

-BTW - the meanings of the names used are the Ravine of Enamored, or the ravine of the Enchanted.
+BTW — the meanings of the names used are the Ravine of Enamoured, or the ravine of the Enchanted.
 Both very poetic :)

 Pictures of Barranco de los Enamorados and inland Fuerteventura on shutterstock

 I will also leave here a reference to a somewhat similar place on Gran Canaria - in case you find yourself on the neighbour island : Barranco de Las Vacas (Cows' Ravine), route 1, route 2.